 Something else for beekeepers to argue about!

+When writing for this website, newsletters and magazines I often have problems that need correcting.
 I don't mind admitting that when I write something for general publication I often ask others to proof read what I have written, so they can check my "Sussex English" and the grammar.
 One person I ask regularly is Brian Dennis.

 1. honeybee, honey bee or honey-bee?